Ahmed-Khalaf1223/KH-Shop---E-commerce-React-App/README.md

 ## 📌 Overview

-XShop is a modern and responsive e-commerce web application built using React.
+KH-Shop is a modern and responsive e-commerce web application built using React.
 It allows users to browse products, view detailed information, search with suggestions, and manage a shopping cart.

 ---